Cliff Lee: Retirement

-After the 2013 season, Lee had said that he would retire at the end of his contract with the Phillies.
+After the 2014 season, Lee had said that he would retire at the end of his contract with the Phillies.
 While waiting to hear whether his elbow injury would require surgery, he voiced concerns to Meghan Montemurro of USA Today that he might never pitch again.
 By December 2015, however, Lee had received medical clearance to play baseball, and his agent, Darek Braunecker, told reporters that he would pitch in the 2016 MLB season if he found "the right fit".
 The following month, Braunecker clarified that Lee was adjusting to full-time fatherhood, but that he retained an interest in pitching professionally again.
 On February 23, 2016, Braunecker announced that Lee would not pitch during the 2016 season.
 While not an official retirement, the announcement appeared to signal the end of Lee's professional baseball career.
-In 13 seasons with MLB, Lee posted a 143–91 record with a 3.52 ERA, and struck out 1,824 batters.
+In his 13 seasons in MLB, Lee posted a 143–91 record with a 3.52 ERA, and struck out 1,824 batters.

 Lee was one of 18 new nominees on the 2020 ballot for the National Baseball Hall of Fame.
 He appeared on two out of 397 ballots, falling short of the 5-percent voting threshold required to appear on subsequent ballots.